Etsy SEO in 2026: The Complete Tag & Title Optimization Guide

 Dwell Time Is the Newer Signal

 Well-written descriptions, multiple high-quality photos, and complete information keep people on the page.
-This isn't just good customer service.
-It's a ranking factor.
+This isn't just good customer service — it's a ranking factor.

 Mistakes That Quietly Kill Your Visibility